netigent/ldap-query-service/README.md

 ```
   "LDAP": {
-    "FullDNS": "myorg.com",
+    "FullDNS": "mydnsserver.com",
     "Port": 636,
     "SearchBase": "OU=AADDC Users,DC=myorg,DC=com",
     "UseSSL": false,
-    "UserLoginDomain": "MyDefaultDomain",				// (Optional)
+    "UserLoginDomain": "MyDefaultDomain",				// The base Domain, how are the UPN formed is it my.user@NETIGENT or my.user@NETIGENT.co
 	"MaxTries": 1,										// (Optional) Number of times to try logging, ONLY if LDAP reports unavailable, due to outage
 	"RetryDelayMs": 300,								// (Optional) If retrying, how long to wait in MS
-    "ServiceAccount": "mydomain\specialLdapAccount",	// (Optional) Not directly used by Nuget, Handy for use in your project via DI, you provide this by other ways if you wish
-    "ServiceKey": "myserviceaccountpassword1123132"		// (Optional) Not directly used by Nuget, Handy for use in your project via DI, you provide this by other ways if you wish
+    "ServiceAccount": "mydomain\specialLdapAccount",	// If your UserLoginDomain, has a extension e.g. NETIGENT.co, try setting serviceAccount as NETIGENT\\MyServiceAccount or MyServiceAccount@NETIGENT.co
+    "ServiceKey": "myserviceaccountpassword1123132",
+	"AzureTenentId": "",								// (Optional) If you are running EntraID Domain Services ( Cloud Only AD ) by Azure
+    "AzureClientId": "",								// (Optional) If you are running EntraID Domain Services ( Cloud Only AD ) by Azure
+    "AzureClientSecret": "",							// (Optional) If you are running EntraID Domain Services ( Cloud Only AD ) by Azure
+	"ShouldThrowErrors": false,							// (Optional), False means failure to bind will populate Properties instead of throwing error
   },
 ```